 Cumin is a typical ingredient in chili powder.
-Cumin is also often found in other spice blends such as garam masala, curry powder, achiote blends, adobos, and bahaarat.
+Cumin is also often found in other spice blends such as garam masala, curry powder, achiote blends, adobos, berbere, and bahaarat.
 The most common variety of cumin is a brownish-yellow color, although you can also sometimes find black cumin, green cumin, and white cumin.

 History of Cumin

 Cumin is an ancient spice grown in Egypt and the Middle East.
 It has been found in four-thousand-year-old excavations in Syria and in ancient Egypt, where it was used both as a spice and in preserving mummies.

+Cumin seeds are small, boat-shaped seeds that resemble caraway seeds.
 They have eight longitudinal ridges with oil canals.
 The seed is harvested by hand from an annual plant.
 Whole cumin seeds are used in some dishes, for example, added to hot oil at the start of an Indian dish so its flavor infuses the oil and therefore the rest of the ingredients.
 More flavor is brought out when the seed is lightly roasted, as can be done easily at home using a dry pan over medium heat.